Keith Moreland

-Bobby Keith Moreland (born May 2, 1954), nicknamed "Zonk", is a former outfielder, catcher, and infielder in Major League Baseball who played for the Philadelphia Phillies, Chicago Cubs, and San Diego Padres.
+Bobby Keith Moreland (born May 2, 1954), nicknamed "Zonk", is an American former outfielder, catcher, and infielder in Major League Baseball who played for the Philadelphia Phillies, Chicago Cubs, and San Diego Padres.
 In 1989, the final year of his career, he played for the Detroit Tigers, then the Baltimore Orioles.
 On February 16, 2011, he was named the Cubs' color analyst on WGN-AM and the Cubs Radio Network, replacing Ron Santo.
 On November 6, 2013, he announced that he was stepping down from his position at WGN Radio to spend more time with his family.